jupyter-book/jupyter-book/docs/advanced/html.md

 ```
 ````

-On both cases the admonitions should be styled according to your CSS rules when you build your book.
+In both cases the admonitions should be styled according to your CSS rules when you build your book.

 ## Enable Google Analytics

 If you have a Google account, you can use Google Analytics to collect some